 In-store, you can run silk through your fingers—but online, you must know just how each fabric will fold and flex.
 "Certain fabrics stretch while others are much stiffer," says Rutson.
 "Just know what you're looking for so you're comfortable in your dress."

 Would you still buy it if shipping cost as much as the dress?
 Or take a risk if you weren't allowed to return it?
 "The last thing you want is to purchase a fabulous gown online only for it to arrive and not be what you expected with no hope of a return," Rutson says.

 Though quite technical, dress descriptions help you understand exactly what you're buying.
 "This will give you a clear understanding of what fabrics are being used, how the dress is lined, where the gown is made, and sometimes how it fits," says Rutson.
 "It's always helpful if there is a video of the model wearing the dress, so scroll through all of the images."

 When you're purchasing a second-hand gown ...

-Unlike purchasing a new dress, whomever is selling a gently-used gown may not post its exact measurements.
+Unlike purchasing a new dress, whoever is selling a gently-used gown may not post its exact measurements.
 Instead, they'll likely list its size.
-And "bridal sizing is often totally different than street sizing — the size you would wear in everyday clothing — and can also vary drastically from designer to designer," says Steele.
-"Before you purchase online, make sure you understand if the size listed is in the bridal size — the size on the tag — or the equivalent street size."
+And bridal sizing is often totally different than street sizing—the size you would wear in everyday clothing—and can also vary drastically from designer to designer.

 "A highly-desired used gown at a great price online is a hot commodity, and lots of brides are looking for the same dresses and designers," Steele says.
 Love it?
 Buy it, lest you lose it to another bride!
 Also, "many sites, including Borrowing Magnolia, will allow you to set up dress alerts for specific gowns designers, sizes, and styles so you'll be notified when a gown you are looking for becomes available" and can react quickly, Steele says.